 Exception for S corporation shareholders.
-Do not treat a 2% shareholder of an S corporation as an employee of the corporation.
+Do not treat a 2% shareholder of an S corporation as an employee of the corporation for this purpose.
 A 2% shareholder is someone who directly or indirectly owns (at any time during the year) more than 2% of the corporation's stock or stock with more than 2% of the voting power.

 Exclusion from wages.
-You can generally exclude qualifying moving expense reimbursements that you provide to an employee from the employee's wages.
-If you paid the reimbursements directly to the employee, report the amount in box 12 of Form W-2 with the code P. Do not report payments to a third party for the employee's moving expenses or the value of moving services that you provided in kind.
+Generally, you can exclude qualifying moving expense reimbursement you provide to an employee from the employee's wages.
+If you paid the reimbursement directly to the employee, report the amount in box 12 of Form W-2 with the code P. Do not report payments to a third party for the employee's moving expenses or the value of moving services you provided in kind.